MSMLBV/guidelines/README.md

-# Website
+# MSML Code Guidelines

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation is built using [Docusaurus](https://docusaurus.io/), a modern static website generator designed for creating and managing professional documentation websites.

 ### Installation

+Install the required dependencies using Yarn:

 ```
 $ yarn